Pramod2288/Power-BI-HR-Dashboard/README.md

 ## Project Files

-- **[Power BI HR Dashboard.pbix](./Power%20BI%20HR%20Dashboard.pbix):** The Power BI project file containing all the data, measures, and visualizations.
+- The Power BI project file containing all the data, measures, and visualizations.

 ## How to Use